enasequence/read_docs/prog_07.rst

 .. image:: images/webin_data_model_read.png

-It is common to create many libraries for a single source sample.
-An experiment points to a sample to allow us to record this relationship.
+It is common to have multiple libraries and sequencing experiments for a single source sample.
+The experiment points to the sample rather than the other way around so that several experiments can be added to one sample (not necessarily at the same time) without having to update the sample object.

-It is also common to have multiple lanes for a single experiment.
+It is also common to have multiple lanes for a single sequencing experiment.
+For example, you can sequence the same library on multiple lanes (runs) to obtain deeper coverage or to create technical replicates.
 A run points to an experiment to allow us to record this relationship.

+An experiment points to a study and is considered to be part of it.
+Studies are used to group together experiments to allow them to be cited together in a publication.

 This model allows: